BioBoost/cat_server/README.md

 Data: `["snarly","bios","rambo"]`

+### Chatting

+Each channel also has a chat topic which can be used to interact between players.
+Just subscribe to the topic and publish messages shown in the format below.
+Each message should be accompanied by the sender of the message.

+Topic: `oop2/cat/channel/demo/chat`

+Data: `{ "player": "snarly", "message": "Hi, where u guys all from ?" }`

 ### Playing a Card

 After receiving a question card, each player can publish an answer card in response.
 This needs to happen within the given timeframe.